department-of-veterans-affairs/vets-website/content/pages/life-insurance/disabled-and-terminally-ill.md

 </div>

-#### What benefits can I get?
+#### What benefits can my spouse and I get?

 Up to 50% of the face value of your coverage in increments of $5,000—paid to you before death

-#### How do I get these benefits?
+#### How do we get these benefits?

-Only the insured may apply for accelerated benefits.
+Only the insured Servicemember or Veteran may apply for accelerated benefits.
 No one may apply on their behalf.
 In the case of a terminally ill spouse, only the insured may apply.
 Use the application form for the type of coverage you have:

-**If you’re an SGLI or VGLI policyholder**, fill out VA Form SGLV 8284 (Claim for Accelerated Benefits).
-[Download VA Form SGLV 8284](http://benefits.va.gov/INSURANCE/forms/8284.htm).
+**If you’re an SGLI or VGLI policyholder**, fill out a Claim for Accelerated Benefits.
+[Download the Claim for Accelerated Benefits form](http://benefits.va.gov/INSURANCE/forms/8284.htm).

-- If you’re still on active duty or you're a Reservist, your service branch must also fill out part of the form.
+- If you’re still on active duty or you're a Reservist, turn in the form to your service branch.
+They will need to fill in part of the form.

-- If you're a Veteran, send the completed form to:
+- If you're a Veteran, have your doctor fill in their part of the form, then send the completed form to:

 <dl class="va-address-block">
 <dd>The Prudential Insurance Company of America</dd>
-<dd>PO Box 70173</dd>
+<dd>P.O.
+Box 70173</dd>
 <dd>Philadelphia, PA 19176-0173</dd>
 </dl>

 Or, fax the form to 877-832-4943.

-**If you’re covered under Family SGLI**, fill out VA Form SGLV 8284A (Claim for Accelerated Benefits).
-[Download VA Form SGLV 8284A](http://benefits.va.gov/INSURANCE/forms/8284A.htm).
+**If you’re covered under Family SGLI**, fill out a Claim for Accelerated Benefits.
+[Download the Claim for Accelerated Benefits form](http://benefits.va.gov/INSURANCE/forms/8284A.htm).

 You’ll need to fill out one part of the application, and your doctor will need to fill out another part of the application.

 We pay the remaining amount of the face value of the insurance policy to your designated beneficiary or beneficiaries (the people you’ve picked to get the money from your policy) upon your death.
 In the case of a terminally ill spouse, we pay the rest of the insurance policy to you upon your spouse's death.